On the Convergence Rate of Average Consensus and Distributed Optimization over Unreliable Networks: Robust Distributed Dual Averaging Method

 Next we present our {\em Robust Push-Sum Distributed Dual Averaging} (RPSDA) method.
 In our RPSDA, each agent $i$ locally keeps \begin{itemize} \item estimate sequence $\{x_i[t]\}_{t=0}^{\infty}$, \item gradient aggregation (value) sequence $\{z_i[t]\}_{t=0}^{\infty}$, and \item weight sequence $\{w_i[t]\}_{t=0}^{\infty}$, \end{itemize} where $x_i[0]=z_i[0]={\bf 0}\in \reals^d$ and $w_i[0]=1\in \reals$.
 In addition, let $\{\alpha[t]\}_{t=0}^{\infty}$ be a sequence of positive stepsizes.
 We will specify the choice of $\alpha[t]$ in our statement of theorem.

-Note that the only difference between Algorithm \ref{alg:ps psdda} and Algorithm \ref{alg:ps convergence rate} is that in steps 14, 15 and 16, a subgradient is computed and added to the local value $z$.
+Note that the only difference between Algorithm \ref{alg:ps psdda} and Algorithm \ref{alg:ps convergence rate} is that a subgradient is computed and added to the local value $z$.
 One importantly, the local estimate $x$ is updated using dual averaging update.

 For ease of exposition, let $g_i[r]=0$ for each virtual agent $ i\in \{n+1, \cdots, m\}$ and $r\ge 0$.
 Similar to \eqref{evoz} and \eqref{evow}, we have

 Let $\bar{z}[t]\triangleq \frac{1}{n}\sum_{i=1}^n z_i[t]$.
 We have